hotosm/osm-fieldwork/docs/Home.md

 > If set to False, will allow insecure connections to the ODKCentral API.
 Else defaults to True.

-## Utility Programs
+# Utility Programs

 These programs are more fully documented [in this](docs/programs.md) file.
 This is just a short overview.

-- ### CSVDump.py
+## CSVDump.py

 This program converts the data collected from ODK Collect into the proper OpenStreetMap tagging schema.
-The conversion is controlled by an [YAML](https://github.com/hotosm/osm-fieldwork/blob/main/osm-fieldwork/xforms.yaml) file, so easy to modify for other projects.
+The conversion is controled by an [YAML](https://github.com/hotosm/osm-fieldwork/blob/main/osm-fieldwork/xforms.yaml) file, so easy to modify for other projects.
 The output are two files,